-At the end of fifth grade, students are introduced to band instruments.
+Band is offered to our students in grades 4-8 through the CYO band program.
+At the end of third grade, students are introduced to band instruments.
 Those interested can choose an instrument and take summer classes.
-From the Fall of sixth grade through eighth grade they are bused to Ben Franklin Middle School three times per week for band class.
-Instructional time will be missed to accommodate the transportation requirements.
+In the Fall of fourth grade, they are introduced to band instruments.
+Those interested can choose an instrument and take summer classes.
 Students are responsible for all activities and assignments missed.